 What if my conditional green card expired and I didn’t file Form I-751?

 In these cases, you should seek help from an immigration attorney sooner than later.
 Being proactive with your immigration status is the best way to ensure you can live, work and prosper in the United States.
-Give us a call to schedule a consultation.
+Contact us today.

 Can someone with a conditional green card do everything a permanent green card holder can?